F-1 OPT (Optional Practical Training) During Your Degree Program

 You do not need a job offer to apply but if you don’t work you lose the time authorized for employment.

 You may use OPT during and/or after your degree program if it is longer than one academic year (2 semesters).
-OPT during your program is referred to as Pre-Completion OPT in regulations.
+OPT during your program is referred to as Pre-Completion OPT.

 You may work only for a certain number of hours.